Refugees, asylum seekers refuse to leave Papua New Guinea detention centre set for closure

 Supplies run low

-Nick McKim, a senator with the Australian Greens Party who is on Manus, said conditions for the refugees were unbearable.
+Conditions for the refugees were unbearable, said Nick McKim, a senator with the Australian Greens Party who is on

 "I can only describe what is happening on Manus now as a humanitarian emergency," McKim said.
 "It is 31 degrees Celsius today and drinking water will be cut off."